Financial services marketing is highly competitive and your customers more demanding than ever before

-This is why it is vital that companies in the financial services industry have a detailed marketing plan in place.
+- This is why it is vital that companies in the financial services industry have a detailed marketing plan in place.
 Without one, you could well be missing out on effective communications techniques – both traditional and digital.

 Creating a digital marketing plan for financial services

-Our research has found that 45% of organizations don’t have a defined digital marketing strategy, despite the fact they are doing digital marketing.
+- Our research has found that 45% of organizations don’t have a defined digital marketing strategy, despite the fact they are doing digital marketing.
 This kind of adhoc approach to marketing will mean you aren’t delivering the best results or ROI, while also failing to implement checks for compliance.

-It can also mean that your activity isn’t integrated, with each channel working in a silo.
-Ultimately, this can result in mixed messaging, different tones of voice and a failure to reach your customers at the right time and on the right channel.
+- It can also mean that your activity isn’t integrated, with each channel working in a silo.
+Ultimately, this can result in mixed messaging, different tones of voice, and a failure to reach your customers at the right time and on the right channel.

 Marketing channels for financial services

 - Similarly, you’re still able to benefit from SEO and content marketing, ensuring that you can build trust at every stage of the customer journey.

-However, every channel you use should be part of an integrated marketing strategy.
+- Every channel you use should be part of an integrated marketing strategy.
 This means that the messages you use at brick and mortar locations, such as banks, should mirror those being used on Facebook.

 - On top of this, the lack of a plan could put you at risk of falling foul of financial advertising regulations.
 As financial marketing and promotions can form a large part of a customer’s knowledge and influence their decision, they are regulated to ensure they are fair, accurate and clear.